pgdd/ny-times-clone-boilerplate/README.md

 We use next/font/local to load custom fonts from the src/app/fonts/ directory.

 ## Additional Features Planned
-- Buidling Newspaper website componet with csr and ssr optimisations
-- Seo Optimisation
-- Redis for caching.
+- Hexagonal Architecture: Modular structure for scalable and maintainable code.
-- Elasticsearch for content indexing.
+- Newspaper Website Component: CSR and SSR optimizations for content loading.
+- SEO Optimization: Built-in SEO best practices.
+- Redis: For caching high-traffic pages and data.
+- Elasticsearch: For efficient content indexing and search functionality.
-- PostgreSQL with TypeORM for user subscriptions.
+- PostgreSQL with TypeORM: For managing user subscriptions and storing content.
-- Deployment on AWS
+- Deployment on AWS: Optimized for high-traffic and scalability on AWS services.

 ## License